Find Affordable College Courses

 11 Yearly Graduations

 University of North Carolina at Chapel Hill comes in at #16 on our list of the most popular colleges offering doctor's degrees in history.
 Each year, around 30,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,019 per year, while in-state graduate students, on average, pay $10,552 per year.
-The history program at University of North Carolina at Chapel Hill awarded 11 doctor's degrees during the 2020-2021 school year.
+During the most recent year for which we have data, 11 people received their doctor's degree in history from UNC Chapel Hill.
+Around 30% of these students were from an underrepresented racial-ethnic group, and 30% were women.
+University of North Carolina at Chapel Hill history graduates who receive their doctor's degree go on to jobs earning a median salary of $59,705.

 #16